qulacs/qulacs/README_MPI.md

     - Even if a seed is not specified, the random value in rank0 is shared (bcast) and used as a seed.
     - If you specify a seed, use the same one in all ranks.

-  - state.load(vector)
+  - state.load(vector)  // not supported yet
     - In the case state vector distributed in multi nodes, load to the element with each rank.

-  - state.get_vector()
+  - state.get_vector()  // not supported yet
     - In the case state vector distributed in multi nodes, returns the elements that each rank has.

-  - Automatic FusedSWAP gate insertion of QuantumCircuitOptimizer
+  - Automatic FusedSWAP gate insertion of QuantumCircuitOptimizer  // not supported yet
     - optimize(circuit, block_size, swap_level=0)
       - swap_level = 0
         - No SWAP/FusedSWAP gate insertion